RAG with Cloudera Streaming Operators

 metadata:

-name: embedding-service
+name: embedding-server-service

 spec: